yllvar/Bursa-Malaysia/README.md

 # Bursa Malaysia Data Analysis

-This project analyze Bursa Malaysia stock market data from 2020 until 2024 from ^KLSC.csv using Python and Jupyter Notebook.
+This project analyze Bursa Malaysia stock market data from 2020 until 2024 from ^KLSE.csv using Python and Jupyter Notebook.

 ## Installation